-- Muslim holidays follow their own lunar calendar that is why the date for Ramadan typically moves from 11 to 12 days earlier each year.
+- Muslim holidays follow their own lunar calendar which is why the date for Ramadan typically moves from 11 to 12 days earlier each year.

 - It is a month of fasting or sawm, one of the Five Pillars of Islam along with shahada, salat, zakat, and hajj.

-- In Muslim dominated countries, work hours are shorten to give additional time for prayers.
+- In Muslim-dominated countries, work hours are shortened to give additional time for prayers.
 Fasting is started with a prayer (dua) of intention (niyah).

-- There are several exceptions from fasting during Ramadan including pregnant women, breastfeeding mothers, children before puberty, and people who are physically or mentally ill.
+- There are several exceptions to fasting during Ramadan including pregnant women, breastfeeding mothers, children before puberty, and people who are physically or mentally ill.

 - Ramadan is also characterized as a month of generosity and giving.
 Muslims are obligated to practice zakat or mandatory giving.

 - Muslims eat suhoor or the meal before the beginning of the fast, while iftar is the meal after sunset.
-In addition, they start the day with Fajr or the first prayer of the day.
-Reading the Quran is highly encourage during this season.
+In addition, they start the day with Fajr, or the first prayer of the day.
+Reading the Quran is highly encouraged during this season.

 - In addition to sawn, Muslims are expected to do shahada or their profession to their one true God, salat or five times daily prayer facing the direction of Mecca, zakat to the poor and needy, and hajj or pilgrimage to Mecca at least once in their lifetime.

-- In most Muslim countries, neglect to practice fasting during Ramadan is a crime.
+- In most Muslim countries, neglecting to practice fasting during Ramadan is a crime.

 - As of 2010, 10 countries with the largest Muslim populations are Indonesia, India, Pakistan, Bangladesh, Nigeria, Iran, Egypt, Turkey, Algeria, and Morocco.